Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Results

 We finally study whether different demographic cues support consistent intergroup inferences.
-If cues capture the same underlying construct, conclusions about demographic disparities should be invariant to how identity is cued.
+If cues capture similar patterns of identity-conditioned behavior, conclusions about demographic disparities should be invariant to how identity is cued.
 To assess this, we compute Black–White outcome ratios separately for each cue, task, and model (Figure~\ref{fig:outcome_ratios}).
 We find that intergroup comparisons are often sensitive to cue choice.
 Name-based and dialog-history cues tend to lie close to the identity line, indicating little to no average outcome difference between Black and White prompts, consistent with the strong cross-race correlations observed in Figure~\ref{fig:corr_white_black}.
 In contrast, dialect and explicit cues frequently depart from this line, implying different intergroup inferences.
-Differences arise both in magnitude, for example in legal advice from LlaMA-3.1 8B where Black prompts are less likely to receive positive outcomes to varying degrees across cues, and in direction such as in legal advice from GPT-5.2, with some cues suggesting more positive replies for Black prompts while others imply the opposite on identical prompts.
-As a result, conclusions about demographic disparities are not stable properties of model behavior but depend in critical ways on the specific cue used to operationalize demographic identity, highlighting the downstream consequences of limited construct validity in demographic probing of LLMs.
+Differences arise both in \emph{magnitude}, e.g., in legal advice from LlaMA-3.1 8B where Black prompts are less likely to receive positive outcomes to varying degrees across cues, and in \emph{direction} e.g., in legal advice from GPT-5.2, with some cues suggesting more positive replies for Black prompts while others imply the opposite on identical prompts.
+As a result, conclusions about demographic disparities are not stable properties of model behavior but depend critically on the specific cue used to operationalize demographic identity, highlighting the downstream consequences of treating cues as interchangeable in LLM evaluation.